-As co-leader of the firm’s Health Care and Life Sciences industry team, Steve helps clients with all aspects of their business – ranging from operational matters, contractual and equity joint ventures, physician and other contracting, tax exempt financing, to mergers and acquisitions.
+As a member of the firm’s Health Care and Life Sciences industry team, Steve helps clients with all aspects of their business – ranging from operational matters, contractual and equity joint ventures, physician and other contracting, tax exempt financing, to mergers and acquisitions.
 He has significant experience with physician employment agreements, medical staff issues, credentialing and disciplinary matters.
 Steve also counsels clients on compliance related matters, including the Stark Law, the Anti-Kickback Statute, HIPAA, and EMTALA, and has been involved with internal compliance investigations and self-disclosures.

 From guiding emerging, venture capital-backed companies on financing and other matters, to assisting mature, Fortune 500 businesses with acquisitions, divestitures, mergers, securities issues or succession planning, Steve works to merge clients’ wants with their long-term goals.
 His past experience in corporate finance gives him added perspective in business operations, practices, dynamics and behaviors.